Chemaclass/chemaclass.com/content/blog/2023-08-02-how-do-you-get-everyone-on-board.md

 +++
-title = "How to get everyone on board?" description = "Last week, I was at the WeAreDevelopers World Congress, the biggest conference I've been giving a tech talk.
-With more than 12k attendees, 300 speakers, and ~10 tracks in parallel, I was invited to give not one but two talks.
-One is about my experience with Extreme Programming and the profound benefits of embracing change in your work and life." draft = false aliases = [ "/blog/how-do-you-deal-with-hard-people/" ] [taxonomies] tags = [ "leadership", "people" ]
+title = "How do you get everyone on board?" description = "I was invited to the WeAreDevelopers World Congress to give a tech talk about my experience with Extreme Programming and the profound benefits of embracing change in your work and life." draft = false aliases = [ "/blog/how-do-you-deal-with-hard-people", "/blog/how-to-get-everyone-on-board" ] [taxonomies] tags = [ "leadership", "people" ]
 [extra]